bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 [`AssetServer::load_state`]: https://docs.rs/bevy/latest/bevy/asset/struct.AssetServer.html#method.load_state
 [`Handle::id`]: https://docs.rs/bevy/latest/bevy/asset/struct.Handle.html#method.id

-## Mutating handles vs mutating assets
+## Mutating Handles vs Mutating Assets

 Understanding the [`Handle<A>`] / [`Assets<A>`] distinction becomes quite important when you want to mutate assets.
 Should you change the handle that your sprite holds, or the asset that the handle points to?